Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 ---

-### Credit: Dimbreath#7619 for spreading the Yufine love, Okloio#0505 for theorycrafting, proofreading, screenshots providing and MOST IMPORTANTLY GIVING ME THE IDEA TO MAKE THIS GUIDE => BLAME OKLOIO IF SG "BUGFIX" THIS
+### Credit: Dimbreath#7619 for spreading the Yufine love and images, Okloio#0505 for theorycrafting, proofreading, screenshots providing and MOST IMPORTANTLY GIVING ME THE IDEA TO MAKE THIS GUIDE => BLAME OKLOIO IF SG "BUGFIX" THIS
 ### Made by a weeb ass Asian loli ~~e~~-girl: Meowrin (Moe#4063 on discord)

 ---

-# TL;DR: Yufine with A LOT of ER from artifacts, imprints, buffs (170% is safe) with a [invincibility/immortality buffer](Yufine%20Raid%20Boss%20Guide.md#primary-buffer-an-invincibleimmortal-buff) and complementary/essential buffers [(Ice Dominiel is bae)](Yufine%20Raid%20Boss%20Guide.md#reflect-aka-dominiel-is-2nd-best-girl-its-canon-now)
+## TL;DR: Yufine with A LOT of ER from artifacts, imprints, buffs (170% is safe) with a [invincibility/immortality buffer](Yufine%20Raid%20Boss%20Guide.md#primary-buffer-an-invincibleimmortal-buff) and complementary/essential buffers [(Ice Dominiel is bae)](Yufine%20Raid%20Boss%20Guide.md#reflect-aka-dominiel-is-2nd-best-girl-its-canon-now)